WindMillCode/Windmillcode-Angular-CDK/projects/wml-popup/README.md

 [FIX] prevent the popup from closing click on the non-close area ,
 ## v18.0.4 [5/25/24]
- * updated package to conform with @windmillcode/angular-wml-components-base
+ * updated package to conform with @windmillcode/angular-wml-components-base   ,
+## v18.0.1000 [5/29/24]
+ * updated package to reflect the version  ^18.0.1 of @angular/core package